Home › How Litigation Costs Behave > How cost accumulates without any single causeHow cost accumulates without any single cause

 Once work has begun, completing it tends to align more readily with the structure of the process than stopping or reversing course.

-Incentives operate within this environment.
+Incentives operate within this setting.

 There are incentives to maintain readiness.